-78. What percentage of students receive college grants and/or scholarships?
+78. What percentage of students receive grants and/or scholarships?

-79. What is the average amount of student loan debt that students accumulate by the time they graduate?
+79. What is the average amount of loan debt that students accumulate?

 81. What are the work-study opportunities?

-82. At what rate has the annual tuition rate been rising in recent years?
+82. At what pace has the annual tuition rate risen in recent years?

-83. Do you award extra scholarships for such things as specific majors and talents?
+83. Do you award extra scholarships for specific majors and talents?

 84. Where can I learn more about your merit scholarships?

-85. Does your net price calculator provide an accurate estimate of what your school will cost me?
-When did you last update the net price calculator?
+85. Does your net price calculator provide an accurate estimate of what your school will cost me and when did you last update the net price calculator?

-87. What is the student loan default rate at your school?
+87. What is the student loan default rate?

 88. Does your institution provide students with financial literacy training?

-89. Why did you decide to attend this college?
+89. Why did you decide to attend this school?

-90. If you had to power to change anything about the school, what would it be?
+90. If you could change anything about the school, what would it be?

-91. What do you like best about your college?
+91. What do you like the most about your school?

-92. What do you like least about your college?
+92. What do you like the least about your school?

-95. What kind of teenagers would you recommend your college to?
+95. What teenagers would you recommend your school to?

 Questions for Recent Graduates

-96. What was your experience like at your college?
+96. What was your experience like at your school?